nshern/halloween/README.md

 theme = "halloween_dark_hard" # or halloween_dark_medium or haloween_dark_soft
 ```

-## Features

-- A dark, moody color scheme with orange accents perfect for the Halloween season.
-- Customized syntax highlighting to improve readability and reduce eye strain.
-- Compatibility with a wide range of programming languages and file types.

 ## Contributing

 If you'd like to contribute to the Halloween theme, please feel free to submit a pull request or create an issue with your suggestions.